Priyabrata33/k8Cluster-Practice/README.md

 # k8Cluster-Practice
-Here ia some K8cluster file while I am learning Docker and
+Here is some K8cluster files while I am learning Docker and  K8